Martinjoh1/Ticket-Maker/README.md

-# P02-Project-3
+# CSC 386 - Embedded Systems - Project 3

-CSC 386 - Embedded Systems - Project 3
+See example-README.md for help on how to begin.